coinlab/bitcoin-docs/a-bitcoin-primer.md

 ### Risk of Loss

 Users of Bitcoin today have to ensure that they secure their digital wallets from both loss and theft.
-This can be challenging, requiring use of using secure encryption, password management, and information backup methods.
+This can be challenging, requiring use of secure encryption, password management, and information backup methods.
 There have been some high-profile cases where people made mistakes and lost hundreds of dollars' worth of Bitcoin.
 With no central authority to appeal to, these funds are truly